 If it turns out that your property is going to be unoccupied for longer than you initially imagined, however, insurance for your empty home is generally sufficiently flexible to allow you to extend it as necessary.

 Why may you need empty house insurance?

-The principal reason why you might need specialist insurance for your empty home is simply because your current home insurance or landlord insurance no longer provides the cover you need once the building has been unoccupied for longer than 45 to 90 consecutive days or so (the exact period depending on your current insurer).
+You might need specialist insurance for your empty home because your current home insurance or landlord insurance no longer provides the cover you need.
+Your current policy might not cover you once the building has been unoccupied for longer than 45 to 90 consecutive days.

 Restrictions on the current insurance, or even the removal of cover completely, happens because of the increased risks to a property which is left empty – routine repairs might develop into major emergencies when there is no one at home to spot them and an empty property attracts all manner of unwanted attention from vandals and intruders.

 Yet your property still needs the protection of adequate empty house insurance – which is also almost certain to be a condition of any mortgage on the property.

 There are some ways that you can help when your house is empty such as:

 Avoid frozen and burst pipes by keeping your heating and hot water on a low setting.
 This will also help with any boiler issues as it makes it tick over, rather than staying off before firing it up again.
 You may find that under the terms and conditions of your empty property insurance, you will be required at certain times of the year to keep the home at an ambient temperature in order to avoid burst, frozen pipes etc.